BenjaminGuinet/BenjaminGuinet.github.io/_posts/2024-01-27-advanced-images.md

 Direct benefits can be of various kinds.
 Some species offer nuptial gifts, which are usually food.
 This behaviour is found in a wide variety of organisms such as birds, insects and spiders.
 Sometimes there is a positive correlation between the size of the gift and the copulation time allowed by the female.
 For example, if the male provides the female with a large prey item, he will be able to transfer more spermatozoa [3,4].
 In other species, such as the Red-backed Black Widow, males offer themselves as a **nuptial gift** by allowing themselves to be eaten [5].

+Another direct and seemingly obvious advantage is choosing a sexual partner who will help raise the young for some species.
+Females will choose a good father to help them build a nest and feed the young.
+These behaviours are observed in many bird species, but also in mice.

+A final example can be found in bullfrogs.
+Females will prefer males with the ‘best’ territory.
+The eggs will thus be protected from predators during their development.
+Sexual selection - Indirect advantages

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid path="assets/img/4_BAS_avantages.jpg" class="img-fluid rounded z-depth-1" zoomable=true %}